cisagov/ScubaGear/PowerShell/ScubaGear/baselines/removedpolicies.md

 #### MS.EXO.9.4v1
 If a third-party filtering solution is used, it SHOULD offer services comparable to Microsoft Defender's Common Attachment Filter.
 - _Removal date:_ April 2026
-- _Removal rationale:_ Removed "offer services comparable solution offered by Microsoft" policies in Secuirty Suite Baseline consolidation efforts.
+- _Removal rationale:_ Removed "offer services comparable solution offered by Microsoft" policies in Security Suite Baseline consolidation efforts.

 #### MS.EXO.9.5v1
 At a minimum, click-to-run files SHOULD be blocked (e.g., .exe, .cmd, and .vbe).